petrvanblokland/DesignDesignSpace/DDS-home.md

 ~~~
 ## Type design crits 6/5 13/5 20/5

-* Start with one of your type designs that is under development.
+* Start with one of your type designs that is being developed.
 Or take one of your favourite existing typefaces.
 * We ask questions, you do the work, getting valuable feedback and directions.
-* Develop some proofing tools, using DrawBot Python.
+* Develop some proofing tools, using Python and DrawBot.

 The workshop assumes no experience with programming in Python.
 An Apple computer is required to run the DrawBot application.